raduenuca/devschool-2016/day 3/README.md

 - The Tasks column displays an ordered list of user's task
 - Sort the table by User name and total hours
 - Get some initial values with AJAX

+- Also add the gulp tasks done during the classroom

 ### Tips
 - Object arrays and nested object arrays